Chelyabinsk: Architecture

 The architecture of Chelyabinsk has been shaped through its history by the progression of historical eras in Russia.
 Before the 1917 Russian Revolution, the city was a trading center, with numerous merchant buildings in the eclectic and modern styles with elements of Russian Revival architecture, some of which are preserved on the pedestrian-only Kirovka Street.

 Industrialization in Chelyabinsk started in the late 1920s.
-The construction of large plants was accompanied by the construction of new residential and public buildings in the constructivist style.
+The construction of large plants was accompanied by the construction of new residential and public buildings (like the city's main post office) in the constructivist style.
 Entire constructivist neighborhoods can be seen in the area of the Chelyabinsk Tractor Plant.

 In the late 1930s, a new era began in the city, with large-scale construction of Stalinist architecture.
 Many of the buildings in and around the city center and central avenue are constructed in this style.

-The next 60 years saw extensive construction of residential high-rise buildings as the city's population rose to about one million, notably within the large residential area called "Severo-Zapad" (English: North-West).
+The next 60 years saw extensive construction of residential high-rise buildings as the city's population rose to about one million, notably within the large residential area called "Severo-Zapad" ("North-West").

 With the market reforms of the 1990s, there was an increase in the construction of office buildings and major shopping malls in postmodern and high-tech styles.

 Parks and gardens

-Chelyabinsk has seventeen public parks.
+Chelyabinsk has 17 public parks.
 The largest is Gagarin Central Park.
 Its territory includes large areas of rocky and forested terrain, located around several now-flooded abandoned quarries.

 Education

 There are over a dozen universities in Chelyabinsk.
 The oldest, Chelyabinsk State Agroengineering Academy, was founded in 1930, followed by the Chelyabinsk State Pedagogical University in 1934.
 Major universities include South Ural State University, Chelyabinsk State University, South Ural State University of Arts, and Chelyabinsk Medical Academy.
-After World War II, Chelyabinsk became the main center of vocational education of the entire Ural region.
+After World War II, Chelyabinsk became the main center of vocational education in the entire Ural region.